manuelblancovalentin/deep_model_plot/README.md

 ## CODE DEMO

-A DEMO of this usage and the code can be found in jupyter notebook "Plot_Deep_Nets_DEMO.ipynb".
+A DEMO of this usage and the code can be found in jupyter notebook "DEMO_CODE.ipynb".